cilium/test-connection-disruption/README.md

 # migrate-svc-test

-This repo contains a dummy echo TCP server and client which are used to test whether connections are not interrupted during Cilium upgrades.
+This repo contains dummy echo TCP and UDP servers and clients that are used to test whether connections are not interrupted during cases such as Cilium upgrades and LB service endpoint updates.

 A container image containing both can be fetched from [here](https://hub.docker.com/r/cilium/migrate-svc-test).